We're starting with one assumption in this article:

 OK, if you followed that link, then you just saw how long the act actually is -- there are more than 100 sections.
 (Who says our government isn't thorough?)
 So let's cut to the good stuff.

 According to an Associated Press story, the pension reform "reflects the evolution of workers' retirement benefits -- the decline in traditional pensions ... and the rise of defined-contribution savings plans that rely on workers to build retirement assets."

 In other words, the government wants you to be on the hook for more of your retirement going forward.

 The word evolution seems particularly apt.
-In an article earlier this year, we wrote that the decline of passive retirement planning is not so much a problem as an opportunity.
+In an article last year, we wrote that the decline of passive retirement planning is not so much a problem as an opportunity.
 Gone are the days of Benevolent Corporation sending checks to Grateful Worker every month.

 That's not because pension plans weren't a nice idea.
 The problem is they aren't as reliable as they seemed.
 For myriad reasons, including the rising costs of health care, increasing global competition, and market risks in a down economy, more and more companies are taking steps to end their defined-benefit plans.
 Since 2004, for example, Aon